Back to blog

 Published on: Global News, Products

 The main issue with the Bitcoin network is scalability.
 Indeed, the network can process around 7 transactions per second (TPS) against 4,000 for Visa.
-In short, the aim of the Bitcoin Lightning Network is to solve this scalability issue.
+In short, the Bitcoin Lightning Network aims to solve this scalability issue.